Skip to contents

 Static Arguments

-One feature of {anvil} is that not all arguments of jit-compiled functions need to be AnvilTensors.
-For example, we might want a linear model with or without an intercept term.
-To do so, we add the logical argument with_bias to our function.
-We need to mark this argument as static, so {anvil} knows to treat this as a regular R value instead of an AnvilTensor.
+Besides AnvilTensors, jit-compiled functions can also take in regular R values as arguments.
+For example, we might want a linear model with or without a bias term.
+To do so, we add the logical(1) argument with_bias to our function.
+We need to mark this argument as static, so {anvil} knows to treat it as a regular R value.

 linear_model3 <- jit(function(X, beta, alpha = NULL, with_bias) {